- January 21, 2019

 Sometimes I feel like I live in two worlds.
-In world one, I work with brands (i.e. sponsors) who hate, absolutely hate, the gold, silver, bronze (GSB) sponsorship package.
+In world one, I work with brands (i.e. sponsors) who hate (and I mean HATE) gold, silver, bronze sponsorship packages.
 They throw out thousands of these packages every month, ignoring them completely.
-In world two, I work with sponsorship seekers who love the GSB sponsorship package.
-All of their sponsorship strategies centers around making a sponsorship package that they can send to prospects in hopes that the right mix of assets, at the right price, will grab their prospects and make the sale.
+In world two, I work with sponsorship seekers who love the gold, silver, bronze sponsorship package.
+All of their sponsorship strategies focus on making a sponsorship package that they can send to prospects in hopes that the right mix of assets, at the right price, will grab their prospects and make the sale.

-I don’t know why these two worlds are distinct and separate, but they are.
-Something I hear often from sponsorship seekers is something like “If the GSB sponsorship package is so bad, why do THEY use it?”
+I don’t know how these two worlds can exist within the same sponsorship space, but they do.
+Something I hear often from sponsorship seekers is something like “If the gold, silver, bronze sponsorship package is so bad, why do THEY use it?”

 “They” in this case is usually some wildly successful sponsorship property with plenty of money and brand recognition.
 If “they” are using it then surely it is the best practice to have such a document…right?

 Not so fast!
 As I like to do, let me address this with a story.

 The year was 2008 and the economy just crashed…and I had a $3 million sponsorship portfolio.
 Great.
 The first thing I did once things started to settle was book a meeting with everyone in my portfolio and my key prospects.
 I wanted to stay front of mind and talk to them about what my organization could do to help them through this tough time.

 My first visit was to a long-time partner of ours – a sure thing in my view.
 We had long ditched the gold, silver, bronze approach and customized everything and this sponsor loved it so I felt pretty safe.
 As soon as I walked up to the building, I knew I was in trouble.